microsoft/vscode-docs/docs/getstarted/telemetry.md

 ---
 # Telemetry

 Visual Studio Code collects telemetry data, which we use to help understand how to improve the product.
 For example, this usage data helps to debug issues, such as slow start-up times, and to prioritize new features.
-While we appreciate this insight, we also know that not everyone wants to send this data, so you can disable telemetry as outlined in [How to disable telemetry reporting](#how-to-disable-telemetry-reporting).
+While we appreciate this insight, we also know that not everyone wants to send this data, so you can disable telemetry as outlined in [Disable telemetry reporting](#disable-telemetry-reporting).
 Read our [privacy statement](https://go.microsoft.com/fwlink/?LinkID=528096&clcid=0x409) to learn more.

-## How to disable telemetry reporting
+## Disable telemetry reporting

 If you don't wish to send usage data to Microsoft, you can set the `telemetry.enableTelemetry` setting to `false`.